 The long-time champion of EVs, there are no longer-range electric cars than the Tesla Model S. A range of up to 379 miles is possible from the flagship Tesla, making a mockery of just about any driver claiming they ‘need more range’ before considering an electric car.

-Regular improvements to power, efficiency, and handling settings continue to improve Tesla’s offering, and the executive saloon-cum-hatchback remains a popular choice for executive car buyers.
+Regular improvements to power, efficiency, and handling settings continue to improve Tesla’s offering, and the executive saloon-cum-hatchback remains a popular choice for executive car buyers and also remains firmly on our list of top 10 electric cars.
 Add to the mix access to the company’s Supercharger network and its ultra-rapid charging abilities, and the popularity of the Tesla Model S shows no sign of dwindling.

 If you want a fun to drive car, there are few better than the Mini – and that’s only made more so with the launch of the Mini Electric.
 Combining the ‘go-kart’ like driving experience of the conventional hatchback with instant response from an electric motor means the EV version of the Mini hits a real sweet spot in the range.

 Driving range is respectable rather than huge, with 145 miles available from a charge, but the emphasis is on the driving experience and short runs than long-distance trips.
 Charging via the CCS inlet is possible at up to 50 kW DC, so a top-up for the 32.6 kWh battery only takes around half an hour – the shorter charging time a big benefit of a shorter range.
 What better car to end our round-up of the top 10 electric cars in the UK?